forsenior/senior-os/README.md

 - All actions linked to familiar person photos or large icons
 - Levels of security protection based on user mental ability
 - Caregiver notifications to solve problems quickly
-- Available as live ISO with persistent user data
+- Available as live ISO with persistent configuration

 ## Environment applications